quantify-os/quantify-scheduler/docs/tutorials/zhinst/Tutorial 1. UHFQA Monitor.rst

 also visualized in the Quantum Analyzer Input tab of LabOne, using the UHFQA's AWG.

 For this tutorial lets use :func:`~quantify_scheduler.schedules.trace_schedules.trace_schedule` to create a pulse level Schedule.
-This utility function is used for debugging :class:`~quantify_scheduler.acquisition_library.Trace` acquisition with pulses of a large fixed duration.
+This utility function is used for debugging :class:`~quantify_scheduler.operations.acquisition_library.Trace` acquisition with pulses of a large fixed duration.

 Requirements